manticoresoftware/manticoresearch/src/auth/spec.md

 1.  **Start the Daemon:** Start the `searchd` process normally.
 If authentication is enabled, it will run but will not have any users defined.
 2.  **Run Bootstrap Mode:** In a separate terminal, run the same `searchd` binary with the `--auth` flag (e.g., `sudo -u manticore searchd -c /etc/manticoresearch/manticore.conf --auth`).
 3.  **Provide Credentials:** The tool will interactively prompt for a new administrator login and a password (which must be entered twice for confirmation).
+    The provided password must satisfy the password policy rules defined in the **Configuration / Password Policy Model** section.
 4.  **File Creation:** The tool securely generates the necessary password hashes and creates the `auth.json` file (or populates it if it was empty).
 This process will fail if the file already contains user or permission data, preventing accidental overwrites.
 5.  **Daemon Notification:** Using a secure, cross-platform Inter-Process Communication (IPC) mechanism (named pipes), the bootstrap process signals the running daemon to execute a `RELOAD AUTH` command.
 6.  **Confirmation:** The bootstrap process waits for a confirmation reply from the daemon and informs the user whether the new authentication settings were successfully loaded.